Myotragus: Evolution

 Later on, the re-opening of the straits and the resultant Zanclean flood, which refilled the Mediterranean at the beginning of the Pliocene around 5.3 million years ago isolated the animal populations on the islands.
 The Balearic Islands remained strongly isolated following the end of the Messinian Salinity Crisis, with no terrestrial vertebrate species dispersing to Mallorca and Menorca until modern human arrival on the islands during the Holocene, over 5 million years later.
 The changes in morphology Myotragus developed over the course of its evolution were probably driven by resource limitation on the relatively resource poor Balearics, with the lack of competitors leading to increased intraspecific competition, and the absence of effective predators meaning the population would periodically outstrip the carrying capacity of the islands, resulting in the overconsumption of vegetation faster than it could regrow, causing food resources to become heavily depleted, and as a consequence mass starvation, with only a small proportion of the population surviving a starvation episode, leading to strong selection pressure.

 Myotragus initially only colonized the island of Mallorca.
-Only a handful of mammal species aside from Myotragus were able to colonise the island, including shrews, hamsters, dormice, murines (the group of rats and mice) and rabbits.
+Only a handful of mammal species aside from Myotragus were able to colonise the island, including shrews, hamsters, dormice, murines (the subfamily including Old Worlds rats and mice) and rabbits.
 By the Late Pliocene, Myotragus represented one of only three genera of terrestrial mammal present on Mallorca, alongside the giant dormouse Hypnomys and the shrew Nesiotites, all of which would continue to be present on the island until the Holocene.
 On Menorca, a giant rabbit, Nuralagus rex evolved that covered the same niche as Myotragus in Mallorca.
 With the level of the sea falling due to glacial cycles during the Pleistocene, Mallorca and Menorca were periodically connected and the mammals of Mallorca, including Myotragus colonised Menorca, replacing the giant Menorcan rabbits.
 Following numerous cycles of connection and separation over the course of the Pleistocene, Menorca and Mallorca separated again at the beginning of the Holocene.